MohammAAA/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Try regularization.
   - Try a different model that is suitable for your data.
 - You should try the previous two points until you have a low bias and low variance.
 - In the older days before deep learning, there was a "Bias/variance tradeoff".
-But because now you have more options/tools for solving the bias and variance problem its really helpful to use deep learning.
+But because now you have more options/tools for solving the bias and variance problem its really helpful to use deep learning -- ... this is because we can now train bigger networks without much efforts thanks to our GPUs, and the network size doesn't have a huge effect on the variance, and similarly, the amount of data doesn't mainly affect the bias --
 - Training a bigger neural network never hurts.

 ### Regularization